-- a. creates a cohesive streetscape a d built form character; - enables existing and future k uildings to be well separated from each other - c. does not prejudice the development of adjoining premises: - d. results in sensitive making and articulation to ensure the building does not dominate the street of other pedestrian spaces.
+- a. creates a cohesive streetscape and built form character: - b. enables existing and future buildings to be well separated from each other; - does not prejudice the development of adjoining premises; - d. results in sensitive massing and articulation to ensure the building does not dominate the street or other pedestrian spaces.